 Daughters of Charity

-The Daughters of Charity founded Marillac Social Center and St. Vincent de Paul Center almost 100 years ago, in 1914 and 1915, and continue to sponsor and support us today.
+The Daughters of Charity founded Marillac Social Center and St. Vincent de Paul Center over 100 years ago, in 1914 and 1915, and continue to sponsor and support us today.
 The core values of the Daughters, along with their unique approach to serving the poor and vulnerable, form the heart of our organizational culture.

 National Assoication for the Education of Young Children

 Our Early Childhood Development program is accredited by NAEYC.
 NAEYC accreditation means that our program meets NAEYC’s 10 standards of excellence in early childhood education.